geekinDpink/food-blog-web-app-for-legendaryfoodhunter/README.md

 The aim of the food blog is to test out the comptency of using basic HTML, CSS and JS to build a web portal (not mobile responsive) without a backend, and with form validation.

-References and special thanks to:
+References and special thanks to sites for providing the following:
 Content and Pictures:
 1. http://legendaryfoodhunter.blogspot.com/
-The blog is made this student, Glenn Tan Hui Xin.

 Banner Logo:
 2. https://pixabay.com